creativity-ai/creativity-ai.github.io/index.md

 At least one author of each accepted paper must register for and attend the workshop.
 Authors of accepted papers are invited to present a poster on their work in the poster session.
 A small number of papers may be selected for an invited talk.

-Submissions cannot have previously appeared in conferences or journals, **excepting** the main NeurIPS 2024 conference.
+Submissions that have appeared in the main NeurIPS 2024 conference are allowed.
+Otherwise, submissions cannot have previously appeared in conferences or journals.
 Accepted papers will appear on the workshop website, but the workshop will not have official proceedings.

 ### Call for Creative Work